wavesplatform/anonymous-transactions-prototype/README.md

 MNEMONIC=<your seed passphrase>
 ```

+The dApp is deployed at address `2rdJzzFcVeignvBhKyubsPjxM8WdEYyje573eaebEDM8` at the moment.

 ### Faucet

 Type `node faucet.js` to get 100 test WAVES for your address, corresponding to `MNEMONIC`.